Uniform & Kit ("Impression") Requirements

+This not required for your first events since they are hard to find.
+Check with unit leadership for loaned rucks.
 Because GJ operated in the mountains where their supply lines could not reach them and because they had special equipment, the rucksack was larger and vital.
-Currently these are hard to find; check with the unit leadership on loaned rucks.
 Below are photos of original and reproduction rucksacks.
 Left are the 3 pocket rucks and at Right are the two pocket rucks.

 STEP 4: CAMPING

 Most of our events involve camping outdoors.
 We provide a large troop tent for your shelter, but you will need a cot or sleeping pad, sleeping bag, pillow, blanket, etc. You may use modern items here for the sake of comfort, warmth and practicality, but we expect modern items to be covered during the event.
 Grey wool blankets and a white pillowcase do the job.

 If you want a reproduction German blanket, many of our vendors above provide them at various prices.
 A great example is here:

 Wooden stool or wooden folding chair (check antique shops for chairs).
 This is a well-made Schemel (stool)